mavlink/mavlink-devguide/en/services/parameter.md

 The sequence of operations is:

 1. GCS (client) sends [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) specifying the either the parameter name or index.
-1. GCS starts timout waiting for acknowledgement (in the form of a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) message).
+1. GCS starts timeout waiting for acknowledgment (in the form of a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) message).
 1. Drone responds with `PARAM_VALUE` containing the parameter value.
    This is a broadcast message (sent to all systems).

-The drone may restart the sequence the `PARAM_VALUE` acknowledgement is not received within the timeout.
+The drone may restart the sequence the `PARAM_VALUE` acknowledgment is not received within the timeout.

 ### Write Parameters {#write}